AyuAyushi/nodejs-hello-world/README.md

 9. copy private key (id_rsa) and make 3 secrets git secret- EC2_PRIVATE_KEY, EC2_HOST, EC2_USER
 (while copying the private key include everything including begin and end lines) (for host, copy the public ipv4 address)

+The checkout action does the following:

+Clones your repository into the runner environment. (i.e. in github workflow remote machine where these steps are running) Checks out the commit or branch specified in the trigger event.
+In this case, it's the default branch (main).
+Sets up the workspace so that subsequent steps in your workflow can access the checked-out code.

+10. run the yaml and check that ssh is happening from github to ec2 (just the ssh command part of deploying to ec2 instance run)
+11. Check if git is present else install
+12. install nodejs in ec2 instance (using script):
+-> curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.5/install.sh | bash. ~/.nvm/nvm.sh (install nvm)
+-> . ~/.nvm/nvm.sh (activating nvm)
+-> nvm install --lts